Venue: Hybrid Meeting - Council Chamber, Moorlands House, Leek and via Microsoft Teams.

 The Chair asked for any suggestions or comments to be emailed to the Democratic Services Team.
 An outline document had been produced by the Labour Group which was given to a member of staff during the meeting.

 The point was stressed for town and parish councils to be included in any communication in regards to this matter.

 · Disclosable Pecuniary Interests

 (At least two clear days notice required, in writing, to the Proper Officer in accordance with Procedure Rule 15).

-Questions received from Councillor Bentley: -
+Question received from Councillor Hoptroff: -

-Question received from Councillor Cawley:
+Question received from Councillor Page:-

 Any additional items to be added to the Work Programme:

 · Members’ Items

 DECIDED: That the Panel’s Work Programme be agreed, subject to, an item being added on the delivery of business units within the area.